XuguangAi/end-to-end-ChemProt/README.md

 Download [ChemProt dataset of BioCreative VI](https://biocreative.bioinformatics.udel.edu/tasks/biocreative-vi/track-5/).
 Preprocessed training/development/test datasets are in `chemprot_data/processed_data/json`.

 ## Run scripts
 The code was mainly modified from PURE.
-Please see more details in [PURE](https://github.com/princeton-nlp/PURE#Install-dependencies) repository.
+Please see more details about arguments in [PURE](https://github.com/princeton-nlp/PURE#Install-dependencies) repository. `PURE_A` to `PURE_E` correspond to 6 models with different relation representations in our paper.
+Below we show an example running the model with relation representation A.

-## Train entity models
+### Train entity models
 ```
 python 'PURE_A/run_entity.py' \
 --do_train --do_eval \